bufferapp/buffer-bot/README.md

 ## Campfire Variables

 If you are using the Campfire adapter you will need to set some environment variables.
-Refer to the documentation for other adapters and the configuraiton of those, links to the adapters can be found on the [hubot wiki][hubot-wiki].
+Refer to the documentation for other adapters and the configuration of those, links to the adapters can be found on the [hubot wiki][hubot-wiki].

 Create a separate Campfire user for your bot and get their token from the web